NorESMhub/NorESM-docs/testing/testing.rst

 4. Answers change for most or all configurations

-You may think that most changes fall into (4).
-With some care, however, it is often possible to separate large changes to the model science into:
+We recommend that when you have large changes to the model science you should separate them into the following:

 * Bit-for-bit modifications that can be tested against baselines - e.g., renaming variables and moving code around, either before or after your